-The rules of procedure of the UPC will be based on procedural practices in various European jurisdictions.
-Whilst there will be no discovery or disclosure, various other tools to gather and preserve evidence will be available.
-These will go beyond the options currently available under the national laws of certain jurisdictions and will open possibilities in fields traditionally fraught with evidentiary problems such as, most notably, process claims and biosimilars cases.
+The rules of procedure of the UPC are based on procedural practices in various European jurisdictions.
+Whilst there is no discovery or disclosure, various other tools to gather and preserve evidence are available.
+These go beyond the options currently available under the national laws of certain jurisdictions and open up possibilities in fields traditionally troubled with evidentiary problems such as, most notably, process claims and biosimilars cases.

 5. Supplementary Protection Certificates

 Supplementary protection certificates (SPCs) provide an additional term of protection during what is often the most profitable phase in the lifecycle of pharmaceuticals: the final years of maturity.
 Unfortunately, there is still some uncertainty surrounding SPCs for unitary patents.
-The European Commission intends to create a unitary protection certificate but the timeline for doing so is still unknown.
-If there is still uncertainty surrounding this valuable right at the end of the sunrise period, this could be a reason not to opt for a UP.
+The European Commission published on April 28th 2023 a proposal for a new Regulation creating a unitary protection certificate but the timeline for its adoption and entry into force is still unknown.
+The uncertainty surrounding this valuable right at the end of the sunrise period could be a reason not to opt for a UP.